Select Language

 1. Introduction & Background

 This study investigates the integration of Google Classroom within English Language Teaching (ELT), positioned against the backdrop of rapid technological advancement.
-The research acknowledges the pervasive influence of Information and Communication Technology (ICT) across all sectors, including education, necessitating a shift from traditional pedagogical models.
+The research acknowledges the pervasive influence of Information and Communication Technology (ICT) across all sectors, including education, necessitating a pedagogical evolution.

 1.1 The ICT Revolution in Education